Policy 3122PProcedure - Excused & Unexcused Absences

 Extended illness or health condition.
 If a student is confined to home or hospital for an extended period, the school will arrange for the accomplishment of assignments at the place of confinement whenever practical.
 If the student is unable to do his/her schoolwork, or if there are major requirements of a particular course which cannot be accomplished outside of class the student may be required to take an incomplete or withdraw from the class without penalty.

 Excused absence for chronic health condition.
 Students with a chronic health condition which interrupts regular attendance may qualify for placement in a limited attendance and participation program.
-The student and his/her parent shall apply to the principal or counselor, and a limited program shall be written following the advice and recommendations the student’s medical advisor.
-The recommended limited program shall be approved by the principal.
-Staff shall be informed of the student’s needs, though the confidentiality of medical information shall be respected at the parent’s request.
+The student and his/her parent will apply to the principal or counselor, and a limited program will be written following the advice and recommendations the student’s medical advisor.
+The recommended limited program will be approved by the principal.
+Staff will be informed of the student’s needs, though the confidentiality of medical information will be respected at the parent’s request.

 Required conference for elementary school students.

 If an elementary school student has five or more excused absences in a single month during the current school year or ten or more excused absences in the current school year, the district will schedule a conference with the student and their parent(s) at a reasonably convenient time.
 The conference is intended to identify barriers to the student’s regular attendance and to identify supports and resources available to assist the family so the student may regularly attend school.